bcornies/bertha/README.md

 It will create a `bertha.lock` file after the first run.
 This prevents it from attempting to bootstrap itself more than once.
 If you want to force it to re-run the bootstrap, just delete the `bertha.lock` file.

+# Project Roadmap

+All 'todos', tasks, features and defects are tracked using [this Trello board](https://trello.com/b/yjDBFPSw/bertha).